The Flipped Classroom and Educational Technology: Pros and Cons

 A new educational model called flip teaching, flip learning, or the flipped classroom is growing in popularity.
 In the traditional model of education, the teacher stands in front of a class and gives a lecture to transmit information.
 The students then do homework to reinforce what they learned in class.
 In the flipped classroom the process is reversed.
 Students obtain information from instructional videos at night and spend their day doing reinforcement work in class with the teacher's help.

 In the best flipped classrooms, "flipping" assignments is not simply a matter of switching traditional class work and homework.
-The class activities are designed to not only reinforce ideas but also to provide enrichment and to teach valuable skills.
+The videos that are watched at home are interesting and enjoyable.
+The class activities not only reinforce ideas but also provide enrichment and teach valuable skills.
 Proponents of the system say that flipped teaching helps their students learn.

 What Is the Role of the Teacher in a Flipped Classroom?